The Bedrock of New Orleans' Water Future

 Although SWBNO has produced its own power for generations, it is not an efficient way to operate.
 We are excited for the resources to construct a modern Power Complex that will place power generation for our utility in the hands of a true power utility, Entergy.

-SWBNO is grateful for the allocation of $15 million in Capital Outlay funds toward phase one of the Power Complex at the end of the 2023 legislative session.
 While we are pleased to have partial funding to move this project forward, we are not satisfied with the partial completion of the Power Complex.
-Ideally, we would be able to complete all of phase one (install and commission two more frequency changers to make the modern electricity useable by our older pumps) and phase two (build the facility’s operations center).
+Ideally, we would be able to complete phase two (build the facility’s operations center) for optimal use of the investment.

 Customer safety is our top priority, and this project is critical for the resilience of New Orleans.
 We are dedicated to and remain steadfast in searching for additional funding to support its full buildout.